harryho/blog-hugo/content/blog/javascript-oop.md

 */
 ```

 You can tell there is something wrong with the prototype and constructor at a glance.
 It really confused many developers with C++/Java OOP backgroud.
 The sample code looks fine, but it doesn't work as other OOP programming language.
-It is your and Brendan Eich's problem, because he was told to make Javascript look like Java, even there is no built-in OO mechanism at the beginning.
+It is your and Brendan Eich's problem, because he was told to make JavaScript look like Java, even there is no built-in OO mechanism at the beginning.
 This just looks like an odd way of doing class-based OOP without real classes, and leaves the programmer wondering why they didn’t implement proper class-based OOP.
-Javascript keeps using constructor, which obscured JavaScript’s true prototypal nature.
+JavaScript keeps using constructor, which obscured JavaScript’s true prototypal nature.
 It turns out most developers don't know how to use it properly and efficiently, including myself at the early stage.

-Function is first-class citizen in javascript world, but it’s not really a class.
+Function is first-class citizen in JavaScript world, but it’s not really a class.
 We need to understand the constructor creates an empty object, then sets the prototype of empty object to the prototype property of the constructor, then set constructor function with `this` pointing to the newly-created object, and finally returns the object.
 You will get more confused after you see this definition.
 Let's us create a simple sample and take a close look why the constructor and prototype will cause this problem.

 ```javascript
 var MyClass = function(){